SI-Squad/stellae-bellum/README.md

 1. Activate the environment: `env/Scripts/activate`
     for mac users: `. env/bin/activate`
+2. Go into the application directory with `cd application`
-2. Run the application with `python server.py`
+3. Run the application with `python server.py`

 To run the tests: